Best Secure Client Portals for Tax Practices in 2026

 Onboarding Clients to Your Secure Portal

 The transition from email to a secure portal requires clear communication about why you are making the change.
 Frame it as a benefit to the client, not an inconvenience: "We're implementing a secure portal to protect your tax documents and personal information from email interception and data breaches."
+Emphasize that their Social Security numbers, bank account information, investment statements, and tax returns deserve the same level of protection as their online banking.

 Provide Multiple Support Channels

 During the transition period, offer phone support, email support, and in-person assistance for clients who struggle with technology.
-Create a simple, one-page setup guide with annotated screenshots showing each step.
+Create a simple, one-page setup guide with annotated screenshots covering each step.
 Record a 2-minute walkthrough video and embed it on your website.
-Consider hosting a brief webinar or in-office "portal orientation" session in early January demonstrating the portal and answering questions.
+Consider hosting a brief webinar or in-office orientation session in early January demonstrating the portal and answering questions.
+The investment in onboarding support pays dividends — once clients successfully use the portal once, they rarely want to revert to the friction of scanning documents and attaching them to emails.

 Handle Resistance Gracefully

-Some clients—especially long-term clients accustomed to emailing documents for years—will push back.
+Some clients — especially long-term clients accustomed to emailing documents for years — will push back.
 Explain that your professional liability insurance, IRS compliance requirements under Publication 4557, and FTC Safeguards Rule obligations mandate secure document exchange.
 Offer to walk them through the initial setup personally via phone or Zoom.
 For clients who absolutely refuse, establish that they must bring documents in person rather than reverting to insecure email.

-Update your engagement letters to specify that document exchange occurs exclusively via the secure portal or in-person delivery—this protects you from liability if a client demands to use email against your policy.
+Update your engagement letters to specify that document exchange occurs exclusively via the secure portal or in-person delivery.
+This protects you from liability if a client later demands to use email against your documented policy — and gives you a contractual basis for the requirement that clients have already acknowledged.

 Client Portal Implementation Checklist